StyraInc/regal/docs/cli.md

 - `0`: no errors or warnings were found
 - `2`: one or more warnings were found
 - `3`: one or more errors were found

+## OPA Check and Strict Mode

+OPA itself provides a "linter" of sorts, via the `opa check` command and its `--strict` flag.
+This checks the provided Rego files not only for syntax errors, but also for OPA [strict mode](https://www.openpolicyagent.org/docs/policy-language/#strict-mode) violations.
+Most of the strict mode checks from before OPA 1.0 have now been made default checks in OPA, and only two additional checks are currently provided by the `--strict` flag.
+Those are both important checks not covered by Regal though, so our recommendation is to run `opa check --strict` against your policies before linting with Regal.